French law on secularity and conspicuous religious symbols in schools: Stasi commission's report

-Law creation and interpretations
+Passage, enforcement and interpretations of the law

-In December 2003, President Jacques Chirac decided to act on the part of the Stasi report which recommended banning conspicuous religious symbols from schools.
+In December 2003, President Jacques Chirac decided to act on the part of the Stasi report which recommended the banning of conspicuous religious symbols from schools.
 This meant that the legislature could adopt the recommendations, according to the emergency procedure, in January or February, ready for application at the start of the next school year in September 2004.

 On 10 February 2004, the lower house voted by a large majority (494 for, 36 against, 31 abstentions) in support of the ban, which includes the caveat that the ban will be reviewed after it has operated for one year.

 The initiators of the law are said to have particularly targeted two items of clothing: the headscarf and the veil (French: foulard and voile respectively); however the law mentions neither and just addresses "ostentatious" ("conspicuous") symbols.
 Because of its terse, broad, vague terms, the law will leave a lot of its interpretation to the administrative and judicial authorities.

 The headscarf (sometimes referred to as the hijab in both French and English) covers the hair, ears, neck, and sometimes the shoulders, but not the face.
 Most Muslim girls who cover their heads in school wear such a headscarf.
 More rarely, girls may also wear a complete dress covering their body (djelbab).
 The full or Afghan burka, which covers the entire body except for a slit or grille to see through, occurs more commonly as the dress of an adult woman than that of a schoolgirl.
 A recent controversy occurred when a mother who wore a full burka became a representative of parents in a city school.
 Rather than encourage public participation of such women, her participation in school deliberations while entirely covered was highly criticised.
 It was finally tolerated.

-In order to enforce the law, effective decisions whether certain items are "ostentatious" or not will have to be taken.
+In order to enforce the law, effective decisions on whether certain items are "ostentatious" or not will have to be made.
 In order to achieve that: